 - Unrealistic self-esteem (i.e. having superhero powers)

-Since children tend to be much more active than adults, their overabundance of energy may initially be overlooked.
+Since children tend to be more active than adults, their overabundance of energy may initially be overlooked.
 Furthermore, it may also be mistaken for attention-deficit/hyperactivity disorder (ADHD).

 2.)
 Depressive Episodes